Woman Reports Three Male Colleagues And Gets Them Fired For Making A "Hot List" To Rank The Attractiveness Of All The Women In Their Department

 When a culture promotes superficial rankings, it undermines genuine merit and fosters jealousy and resentment among colleagues.

 The response of the woman who reported her colleagues illustrates how individuals often resort to defense mechanisms when feeling threatened.
-According to psychologists, one common mechanism is projection, where individuals attribute their own unacceptable feelings onto others.
+One common mechanism is projection, where individuals attribute their own unacceptable feelings onto others.
 This can lead to hostile work environments, as seen when the men attempted to laugh off their inappropriate behavior.

 OP deleted a portion of her post where she admitted to talking about her male colleagues' attractiveness to her friends